AronSchulman/DTI-abstract-classifier/README.md

 You can optimize and train your own models with the scripts `tune_abstract_classifier.py` and `train_abstract_classifier.py`, respectively.
 Configure your tuning and training at `config.yaml`.
 At minimum, the input `.csv` files should contain two columns: `text` and `label`.
 Note: the data in `data/train` contain the name of the category (e.g. `Accuracy`) instead of `label`.

+You will need to create a Huggingface account and an access token (https://huggingface.co/docs/hub/en/security-tokens) for training the models.
+Place the token into the `cache/token` file.

 ## References

 [1] Gururangan, Suchin, et al. "Don't stop pretraining: Adapt language models to domains and tasks." arXiv preprint arXiv:2004.10964 (2020).